 The SolSuffit SuniCook is a solar cooker designed for users in the developing world.
-It utilizes reflective aluminum panels in a parabolic shape to focus sunlight in a central location where a cooking pot is placed.
+It utilizes reflective aluminium panels in a parabolic shape to focus sunlight in a central location where a cooking pot is placed.
 The heart of the SuniCook quickly reaches 250 °C when deployed.
-This product can boil a liter of water in 15 to 20 minutes depending on the season, and has a 10 liter capacity.
+This product can boil a litre of water in 15 to 20 minutes depending on the season and has a 10-litre capacity.
 The frame can hold up to 12kg (26lbs).

-Senegal, Mauritania, Mali, Congo, Morroco, Belgium, France, Switzerland
+Countries: Senegal, Mauritania, Mali, Congo, Morroco, Belgium, France, Switzerland.

 The rural poor in the developing world, especially those who are dependent on harmful fuel sources.
 Also, the socially, environmentally conscious in more affluent societies.

 Individual, per demand.

 For 2013, at least 344 SuniCooks have been deployed.

 Design specifications include a shell-shaped parabolic surface composed of polished aluminium that reflects the sunlight to a central point in the solar cooker.
 In the middle is a metal baking tray (20 to 20 cm) with a black heat-resistant coating where the dish is placed.
 Because sunlight enters the solar cooker from four directions, the temperature in the heart of the solar oven rises quickly to 250°C.

 Initially, the SuniCook can be assembled in approximately 30 minutes without tools.
 After the cooker is set up, use is as simple as correctly positioning the system and allowing it to heat up for a few minutes before cooking.
 When deployed, the SuniCook has a diameter of 1.2meters.
 When packed, its dimensions are 20x50x15 cm (48x20x6 inches).